Consumer Longitudinal Health Information Needs and Search Behavior

 Consumers’ Evaluation of the Quality of Online Health Information: A Mixed Method study

 Instead of passively receiving health information from healthcare providers, health consumers now are taking a more active role in seeking health information online.
 With numerous online sources available on the interest, it is essential to understand how health consumers evaluate online health information from different types of sources.
 Hence, in this study users were to evaluate health information derived from governmental, commercial, and user-generated sources.
-Eye tracking device and retrospective think-aloud were employed to interpret how participants evaluate the quality of online health information.
+Eye-tracking device and retrospective think-aloud were employed to interpret how participants evaluate the quality of online health information.
 The results of the study can inform the design of better web spaces to support health consumers' experience in seeking online health information.

 Designing a Mobile App for Individuals Recovering from an Opioid Addiction

-The use opioid has become an epidemic in the United States.
-According to the Central Disease and Control and Prevention, on average 115 Americans die from an opioid overdose everyday.
+The use of opioids has become an epidemic in the United States.
+According to the Central Disease and Control and Prevention, on average 115 Americans die from an opioid overdose every day.
 Among the overall opioid users, people that are being incarcerated due to opioid usage are at a higher risk of opioid relapse and overdose after being released from the incarceration system.
 In order to increase opioid users with educational knowledge, community support, and prevention of opioid overdose, we developed a mobile health application upon the evidence-based Community Reinforcement Model in aim to decrease fatal overdoses and improve the recovery process.
 The main features of the application include Support, Journal, Learn, and Motivation.
 The application is intended to be used in conjunction with local methadone clinics and health professionals.
 Further testing must be conducted to determine usability of current design.

 A System and Service Design to Enhance Individual's Motivation to Participate in Road-Running Races

 With the use of mobile devices, many people turned to mobile application to manage their health, wellness, and physical activities.
-Besides keeping records of one's health and exercising condition, some mobile applications could also share personal information to friends and family; thus forming an online community to support and motivate one's health and exercising goal.
-Nevertheless, currently most of the physical activity applications put emphasis only on the active users and do not consider people from the online community as potential users.
-Thus, this research project aims to use road-running as an example and design a physical activity social platform so that users (active user and online community) with various motivations and needs could all be part of an exercise event.
+Besides keeping records of one's health and exercising condition, some mobile applications could also share personal information with friends and family; thus forming an online community to support and motivate one's health and exercising goal.
+Nevertheless, currently most of the physical activity applications put emphasis only on active users and do not consider people from the online community as potential users.
+Thus, this research project aims to use road-running as an example and design a physical activity social platform so that users (active users and online community) with various motivations and needs could all be part of an exercise event.

 Development of Wearable Real-Time Sensing Technology for Detecting Acute Heart Disease

 As people started to age, especially in the era of an aging society, their physical and mental health conditions would start to degenerate, which is one of the major causes of chronic diseases such as heart disease.
 With the development of technology, wireless and sensor technologies provide a method to continuously record people’s biomedical signals (e.g., heart rate).
-By developing wearable device, it may enhance the diagnosis and treatment of users’ everyday health conditions.
+By developing a wearable device, it may enhance the diagnosis and treatment of users’ everyday health conditions.
 In this study, we developed and examined a smart clothing system that targeted clinically high-risk patients such as older adults and older adults with chronic diseases.
-Through research we were able to understand potential users' perceptions and willingness to utilize wearable technologies to monitor their daily health condition.
+Through research, we were able to understand potential users' perceptions and willingness to utilize wearable technologies to monitor their daily health conditions.

 Personality Disclosure on Social Network Sites

 Social networking sites have continued to flourish in the past few years.
-By using social network sites, it allow users to maintain real-life social relationships patterned after their initial, real-life social behavior.
+By using social network sites, it allows users to maintain real-life social relationships patterned after their initial, real-life social behavior.
 However, it is unclear whether people who use social media websites for social interaction will exhibit similar behavior in real life.
 The purpose of this study was to objectively investigate the usage patterns of Facebook users with different personalities based on the Big Five model of personality traits and to observe whether their social behaviors on Facebook reflect their offline personalities.
-Users' Facebook usage behavior, profile contents and privacy settings were collected as indicators of their online social behaviors.
+Users' Facebook usage behavior, profile contents, and privacy settings were collected as indicators of their online social behaviors.

 Determinants of User Acceptance of a Specific Social Platform for Older Adults

 The use of the Internet and social applications has many benefits for the elderly, but numerous investigations have shown that the elderly do not perceive online social networks as a friendly social environment.
 Therefore, TreeIt, a social application specifically designed for the elderly, was developed for this study.
-In the TreeIt application, seven mechanisms promoting social interaction were designed to allow older adults to use social networking sites to increase social connection, maintain the intensity of social connections and strengthen social experience.
-This study’s main objective was to investigate how user interface design affects older people’s intention and attitude related to using social networking sites.
+In the TreeIt application, seven mechanisms promoting social interaction were designed to allow older adults to use social networking sites to increase social connection, maintain the intensity of social connections, and strengthen the social experience.
+This study’s main objective was to investigate how user interface design affects older people’s intentions and attitude related to using social networking sites.

 Usability Testing of Smartphone Gestures on Various Smartphone Sizes by Different Age Group Users